-Here are more examples of the same technique, save the last one.
-All I did for that one was pick up blue and spread it on the dry page (no pre-wetting involved) from top left down to bottom right.
+The image below has more examples of the same technique, except for the last one.
+All I did for the last one on the right was pick up blue and spread it on the dry page (no pre-wetting involved) from top left down to bottom right.
 Then I picked up green and laid it on from the bottom right up to the top left.
 This blended them nicely on the page and created a pretty neat effect.
 Of course, I dabbed off excess moisture after a moment just like the rest.
 But it should be noted that there is significantly less standing water with this technique.

 Finally, when the paint has dried completely, you can write the header.
 For me, I wrote dates.
 I would suggest you use something that is bold and dark to contrast nicely against the paint.
 I switch between Microns for fine lines and the Pentel Pocket Brush Pen for brush lettering.